upperlinecode/security-panels-state-hooks-update/README.md

 ###### Core features:

-1. Build out the `recolor` function to use a `component.setState()` method to make the state's red, green, and blue values accurate.
-2. Fill in the "Target Total" section with some JSX that will display the sum of the colors currently stored in the `component.state` object.
+1. Update the `onChange` function to call `setRed` with the new value instead of just console logging it.
+1. Create `green` and `blue` state values that default to zero.
-3. Add in the missing color `input` ranges for green and blue.
+1. Add in the missing color `input` ranges for green and blue, and code out the corresponding events.
+1. Update `yourColor` to be dynamically created from all three of the existing state values.
-4. Build out the `winning` function to figure out whether `yourColor` perfectly matches the `answerColor`.
+1. Build out the `winning` function to figure out whether `yourColor` perfectly matches the `answerColor`.

 ###### Stretch features: